All Microphones at the Best Prices 🎙

 • Shure SM7B : the most famous studio microphone in the world.

-• Shure SM58 : the legendary studio stage microphone.
+• Shure SM58 : the legendary stage studio microphone.

-The Condenser Microphone 🎤
+The Static Microphone 🎤

 How does a condenser microphone work?